mrengy/vanguard-history/README.md

 In the command line prompt (here's <a href="#command-line">how to open it</a>), navigate into the active theme's directory.
 If using Bash (likely the default), use the command `cd wp-content/themes/vanguard-history`.

 Then, run `sass --watch .` which will check for any .scss files in the current directory and compile them into proper .css files.
 More in [SASS basics](https://sass-lang.com/guide#topic-1).
+You'll want to edit only the .scss files when editing the CSS.
+SASS will do the rest.

-## installing plugins
+## Changing plugins

 Trying a new plugin?
 We want to ensure that team members are using the same plugins and that the live site gets the plugins you are using locally.
 So instead of installing plugins from WordPress Admin or adding the plugin files manually, add a line for the plugin to composer.json.
-Then <a href="#composer-update">run "composer update" to install it.</a> (Note, this will update all plugins and potentially WordPress Core as well).
-If you don't need the plugin anymore, remove the line from composer.json and run "composer update" again.
+Then run `composer update` (or `php composer.phar update`, depending on how you installed [Composer](https://getcomposer.org/)) in the command line to install it.
+(Note, this will update all plugins).
+If you don't need the plugin anymore and are confident that nothing else depends on it, delete the line from composer.json and run `composer update` again.

 ## To get updates from other team members

 Do this when you are coming back to work on the code after any time away.
-In <a href="#command-line">the command line</a>, [Run "git pull"](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#download-the-latest-changes-in-the-project) to update with the latest code from Github. `name of branch` is `vanguard-history`.
+In <a href="#command-line">the command line</a>, [Run "git pull"](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#download-the-latest-changes-in-the-project) to update with the latest code from Github.

-<a href="#composer-update">Run "composer update"</a> to update WordPress Core and your plugins to match what is specified in composer.json.
-This will update plugins that have new versions available, delete plugins removed from composer.json, and install plugins added to composer.json.
+<a href="#composer-update">Run `composer update`</a> to update plugins to match what is specified in composer.json.
+This will update plugins that have new versions available, delete plugins removed from composer.json, and install new plugins added to composer.json.

 ## branching

 There are many ways to use Git branches.
 Here, we will use an approach of <a href="https://gist.github.com/vlandham/3b2b79c40bc7353ae95a">feature branches and pull requests</a>.
 In that tutorial, replace "master" with "main".
-For the most part, we will not be committing on the "main" branch, but on a branch specific to the feature or issue you are working on.
+For the most part, we will not be committing directly on the "main" branch, but on a branch specific to the feature or issue you are working on.

 ## committing and pushing
 After you've made local changes, commit them, one by one.
-When you've got a bunch to send back to Github , push them.
+When you've got a bunch to send back to Github, `push` them.
 See [these basics](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#add-and-commit-local-changes) for details. (where that page says "GitLab", replace that mentally with "Github").
+Then [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) from your branch when it's ready to be merged back into the main branch.

 # Site administration on servers
+The site administrator (Mike Eng at the moment) will merge pull requests and deploy changes to the server (production).

-[Connect to the server using SSH](https://wpengine.com/support/ssh-gateway/), and <a href="#composer-update">run "php composer.phar update"</a> there to update WordPress Core and your plugins to match what is specified in composer.json.
+After deploying to production, the administrator will [connect to the server using SSH](https://wpengine.com/support/ssh-gateway/), and run `php composer.phar update` there to update plugins to match what is specified in composer.json.